 Functional testing of mobile app

-Functional testing is the first aspect to be mentioned when discussing on mobile app testing.
+Functional testing is the first aspect to be mentioned when discussing mobile app testing.
 In functional testing, an application is conducted on a fully integrated system, to assess the suitability of the system with its requirements specification.
 The tester can do both manual and automated testing.
 Manual testing is to do simple and separated tasks, like clicking a button, submitting a form, etc.

 - Read more: 8 Best Practices for Penetration Testing Mobile Apps